-Unemployment has fallen relatively steeply in the past 12 months from 5.1% to 4.1% and the ending of furlough does not seem to have had a significant negative impact.
+Unemployment has fallen relatively steeply in the past 12 months from 5.1% to 3.8% and the ending of furlough does not seem to have had a significant negative impact.
 The latest independent unemployment forecasts are basically flat for the next few years, but the Bank Of England show a gradual increase from current levels and close to prepandemic levels by 2024.

-Inflation has now increased from 5.5% last month to 6.2% (compared to the original expected peak of 4.5% in 2022, although our expectation had been for it to be higher) and the BoE do not now expect it to come back below target until early 2024, whilst other forecasters think it will take longer.
-The recent increases have been driven by a combination of increased energy costs, everyday household goods, food and clothing, and current labour market imbalances, some of which are almost certainly short-term.
-Base rates increased by a further 25 basis points to 0.75% and are set to increase again in the near term, but are still forecast to remain low by historical standards.
+Inflation has now increased from 6.2% last month to 7.0%, following a similar increase the previous month (compared to the original expected peak of 4.5% in 2022, although our expectation had been for it to be higher) and the BoE do not now expect it to come back below target until early 2024, whilst other forecasters think it will take longer.
+The recent increases have been driven by a combination of increased fuel and energy costs, everyday household goods, food and clothing, and current labour market imbalances, some of which are almost certainly short-term.
+Base rates increased by a further 25 basis points to 0.75% in March and are set to increase again in the near term, but are still forecast to remain low by historical standards, especially given concerns that raising rates too quickly could cause a recession.
 A significant proportion of consumers have built up considerable savings, but many will be cautious about their future economic stability and others have reduced financial circumstances as a result of the ongoing effects of the pandemic.
 The BoE's February survey still suggests that only 10% of accumulated savings will be spent and 75% of households do not intend to spend any at all.